buildout/buildout/README.txt

 based on the Python ConfigParser module with some variable-definition and substitution extensions.

-The detailed documentation for the various parts of bukdout can be found in the following files:
+The detailed documentation for the various parts of buildout can be found in the following files:

 bootstrap.txt